Reblexis/checkers-ai/readme.md

 - [x] Support for background search (while the other agent is thinking)

 ## App
 As a user, you have limited options to interact with the system.
-By default, once you build (and launch) the project, you will be able to customize and create a tournament via console interface.
-You will provide basic tournament settings and also the competitors' paths or ids.
+By default, you are able to customize and create a tournament via the tournament config file (more on that in the tournament section below).
-When you are happy with the settings, you can launch the tournament and analyze their performance.
+You will provide basic tournament settings and also the competitors' paths and ids.
-You will have an option to visualize the matches via a graphical interface.
-You will also be able to specify a path to save the tournament results to for each agent individually.
+You have an option to visualize the matches via a graphical interface.

 ![checkers_screenshot](https://github.com/Reblexis/checkers/assets/80317928/e26bcf98-468c-4bcc-bea5-31ff1b0795f6)